 Hello?
 Your party ran on a platform of eliminating protections for domestic violence survivors, pay equality for women, and health plans that cover contraception without co-pay.
 You attacked birth control users as sluts who want government to pay for their sex – as if women don’t know that if they pay wages into their health insurance, then they already paid for their contraceptive benefits and simply believe they have a right to access it, without co-pay discrimination from employers who think they have a right to control how women spend their wages.

 How exactly would you make your message more conservative?
 Do you think you should have instead run a candidate who claims the Great Recession was caused not by Wall Street but by gays and abortion destroying the American work ethic, and that prenatal testing should be de-funded because it magically promotes “abortion”?
-Rick Santorum tried running on that platform – trust me, he wouldn’t have done better than Romney.
+Rick Santorum tried running on that platform.
+It didn’t turn out so well for him.

 Alas, this being the era of Facebook and Twitter, Darrell Issa’s play at freedom fighter didn’t go quite as planned.